-BLOOOOOOP: NeNe Leakes Reportedly Fired From #RHOA, Tweets That SOMEONE ‘Won’t Get Away With It’
+BLOOOOOOP: NeNe Leakes Responds To #RHOA Firing Rumors, Tweets That SOMEONE ‘Won’t Get Away With It’

 Rumors are swirling that the tweet was directed to Bravo exec Andy Cohen.

-Prior to NeNe’s firing, rumors surfaced that she’d be suing Bravo and Truly Original, the production company behind RHOA, with help from attorney Lisa Bloom.
+Prior to the firing rumors, people speculated that she’d be suing Bravo and Truly Original, the production company behind RHOA, with help from attorney Lisa Bloom.
 NeNe uploaded a photo of the attorney alongside a caption that read: “Happy I now have @lisabloomesq on my team!
 I’ve stayed quiet a long time and gathered info along the way.
 Now I’m gonna make some noise #waitforit #unfair in confidence go here👉🏾booknene@gmail.com.”

 She followed it up with a pic of Lisa captioned, “#Wecomingforyou.”